 We do write this kind of things for a living, yet we also know that not that many people take the time to read them (though they should).
 Considering that we develop them for many of our customers, we thought we’d show off our knowledge and skills by explaining, in plain English, what this Privacy Notice is about.

-In order to comply with the requirements of the law, we need to let you know that the data controller (that is the company that makes decisions about what to do with your personal data, for the personal data you provide to us is Excellium Services Group SA, a company incorporated under Luxembourg law, with the registration number B 213082.
+In compliance with the applicable requirements of the data protection legislation, we, Excellium Services SA, a company incorporated under Luxembourg law, with the registration number B 213082, are the responsible entity (the “data controller”) for the collection and processing of your personal data you provide to us when you visit and make use of our website(s).
 Our very cool offices are located at rue Goell 5, L-5326 Contern, Grand Duchy of Luxembourg.
 You should pay us a visit to see for yourself.

 Information we may collect about you

-When you come onto our website(s) and submit a contact form or email to us, we will keep the information that you provide to us so that we may respond to you.
-You probably won’t go into many details about your private life when you contact us, so we will most likely know only very basic things about you, like your name, business address, e-mail and phone number as well as whatever other information you want to share with us about you or the company you work for.
-The only reason we need this information is so that we can get back to you and provide answers to your questions or to your requests for information on who we are and what we do for a living.
+We require this information is so that we may be able to get back to you and provide answers to your questions or to your requests for information on who we are and what we do for a living.
 After all, it would be rude to ignore you and if we never got back to anyone, we wouldn’t have a business to run.

-We also collect some technical data about you, like your IP address.
-Surprisingly for some, the data protection law states that the IP data are actually considered to be personal data.
+During your visit of our website(s) we may also collect some technical data about your device (such as device type, model, operating system, browser type, screen resolution, your machine IP address).
 We use on our website(s) Google Analytics and for that to work, we need to collect your IP address.
 The reason we use analytics is firstly to find out if anyone comes to visit our website(s) and, secondly, whether all our efforts to write about clever stuff are going to waste or are actually read.
 We also want to know what interests you on our website(s) so we may write more of the interesting stuff you like.